 Who just wants you to know

 that I do.

-I pull the plug, tears only one world away, the whole room knowing it too, wanting me to press on while wanting me to stop, this funny charming man almost undone by his own stupid poem, a story more than words.
-Much more than words, the true power of a poet something I had not understood, words like this no game.
+I pull the plug, tears only one world away, the whole room knowing it too, wanting me to press on while wanting me to stop, this funny, charming man almost undone by his own stupid poem, a story more than words.
+Much more than words, the true power of a poet something I had not understood.
+Words like this are not for entertaining others.

-I make it too the top, the sun just about to drop, the crowds thin now, Banff below, the mountains all around us.
-I scrambled to very summit, through some trees to a rocky spot, names and dates chiseled under my muddy shoes, my laces still untied.
+I make it to the top, the sun just about to drop, the crowds thin now, Banff below, the mountains all around us.
+I scrambled to summit, through some trees to a rocky spot, names and dates chiselled under my muddy shoes, my laces still untied.
 A man appears, his son on his shoulders, maybe five or six, his dad pace easy, like an African woman with a bucket of water on her head.
 “Is he heavy?”
 I asked.

-“Not to much” he said with a little laugh, no secret handshake needed, no wink or sign to know I’d felt that loveliest of burdens like him, held my own kid’s chubby little legs and ankles in my hands.
+“Not too much,” he said with a little laugh, no secret handshake needed, no wink or sign to know I’d felt that loveliest of burdens like him, held my own kid’s chubby little legs and ankles in my hands.
 “Sometimes I think the only thing I ever got right, the only thing I was ever good at, was carrying my kids on my shoulders.”
 I say.

 And he looks away at the view.